4th Princess Louise Dragoon Guards: Second World War

 The 4th Princess Louise Dragoon Guards was a Militia regiment activated for wartime service with the Canadian Army (Active) in 1941.
-It was assigned to the Royal Canadian Armoured Corps which itself had been activated in 1940.
+It was assigned to the Canadian Armoured Corps, which itself had been activated in 1940.
 In 1942 it was redesignated the 4th Reconnaissance Regiment (4th Princess Louise Dragoon Guards), the same year the first of its soldiers sailed for the United Kingdom where 4th PLDG joined 1st Canadian Infantry Division at Camp Aldershot.

 4th Recce immediately began expanding its ranks, taking volunteers from infantry regiments serving in the United Kingdom and a steady flow of reinforcements from Canada.
 Four squadrons were eventually raised in addition to the Regimental HQ Squadron.
-A reserve squadron, based in Ottawa continued to provide reinforcements throughout the war as well.
+A reserve squadron, based in Ottawa, continued to provide reinforcements throughout the war as well.

-"A" Squadron of 4th PLDG landed in Sicily on July 13, 1943, as part of the Follow Up Forces.
-Only "A" Squadron, commanded by Major Arthur Duck actually took part in the Sicily fighting.
-B and C Squadrons were not fully equipped with the requisite number of "Otter" Light, and "Fox" Heavy Reconnaissance Cars and Universal Carriers until October, when the regiment was serving on the Italian mainland.
+"A" Squadron of 4th PLDG landed in Sicily on July 13, 1943, as part of the Follow-Up Forces.
+Only "A" Squadron, commanded by Major Arthur Duck, actually took part in the Sicily fighting.
+B and C Squadrons were not fully equipped with the requisite number of Otter light, and Fox heavy reconnaissance cars and Universal Carriers until October, when the regiment was serving on the Italian mainland.
 D Squadron was raised that winter when heavy rains and freezing temperatures rendered the Princess Louise Dragoon Guards' vehicles all but useless and the personnel from the latter squadron patrolled their sector on horseback instead.